stors/stors.github.io/_pages/cv.md

 ## Professional Experience

 **Since 08/2019:**
-Postdoctoral researcher at the chair of leisure and tourism geography at Trier University
+Postdoctoral researcher at the chair of leisure and tourism geography at Trier University, Germany

+**09/2019-10/2019:**

+Project-based work on "Technology Investment and  Tourism Growth" led by Associate Professor Rob Hallak at UniSA Business School, University of South Australia, Australia

 **08/2013 - 07/2019:**
 Doctoral researcher at the chair of leisure and tourism geography at Trier University, courses held, among others are *Advanced Methods and Techniques in Human Geography: Statistical Methods in Human Geography* (Master), *Advanced Regional and Location Analysis: Gentrification in Berlin* (Master), and *Tourism Mobility in Berlin* (Master)